mattyv/axiom/README.md

 ## The Problem

 LLMs hallucinate about library code because they have no grounding in your library's actual constraints.
-When an LLM says "you can use `std::string` with `ILP_FOR_T`", there's no mechanism to validate this against the library's real requirements (which might require trivially destructible types).
+When an LLM says "you can use `std::string` with `void foo()`", there's no mechanism to validate this against the library's real requirements (which might require trivially destructible types).

 ## The Solution